Senior Instructor: Carol Cheong (Saraswati)

 Currently, I am teaching Hatha Yoga, Pilates, and Dance.
 They might be very different in many ways but in my opinion, the key principles in all three disciplines are your breath and awareness.

-I had been fortunate enough to be able to have taught yoga in Lisbon, Rishikesh and Bali.
-In Singapore, I had written an elective course syllabus for the Nanyang Technology of Singapore University and currently teaching the course “Introduction to Pilates Matwork and Hatha Yoga” to the undergrads.
+I had been fortunate enough to be able to have taught yoga in Lisbon, Rishikesh, Bali and Bhutan.
+In Singapore, I had written an elective course syllabus for the Nanyang Technology of Singapore University and currently teaching the course "Introduction to Pilates Matwork and Hatha Yoga" to the undergrads.
 There is much satisfaction for me as I am able to guide the same group of students for a period of 12 weeks which allow them to build a strong foundation and have better understanding of both pilates and yoga.
 This is now a very popular course, as we have long waiting list every semester.
-I am grateful that I can share yoga and pilates to the young people.
+I am grateful that I can share yoga and pilates to our young adults.

 Teaching and choreographing have given me much strength, space, and spirituality.
 I hope that my classes can support your transformation as much as it had done for me.

-This year, Ompulence will be launching it’s first online course – The Breathing Pilates, in the second half of 2019.
+Ompulence will be launching it's first online course - The Breathing Pilates, in 2020.
 This course is unique as it targets on helping people with back or neck pains; and on improving postures that had been causing much physical pains to many.
 It stresses much on a proper breathing techniques and also learning how to calm the mind down before we start a mind body practice.

 I hope to connect with you soon and if there is an opportunity, I hope to work with you on a mindful movement programme.
 For now, I wish you much peace and light.